ttoino/TMEditor/docs/docs/01-Getting started/03-configuration.md

 title: Configuration
 ---

-Trial Monitor uses simple configuration files to setup the platform to a specific project.
-Each instance of Trial Monitor has a folder with YAML files that personalize among other things the database authentication credentials, Web pages for displaying data, or the characteristics of each data visualization employed.
+Trial Monitor uses simple configuration files to set up the platform for a specific project.
+Each instance of Trial Monitor has a folder with YAML or JSON files that personalize among other things the database authentication credentials, Web pages for displaying data, or the characteristics of each data visualization employed.

 ## Configuration structure